pelloaspuru/pelloaspuru.github.io/README.md

 ### hyde.css
 - Set `max-width: 70rem;` to change the width of the main page.
 - Set `text-align: justify;` to justify the main text body of the page.
+- Change font of sidebar title in `font-family: 'Abril Fatface', serif;`.
+Search in fonts.google.com

 ### poole.css
 - Set `max-width: 50rem;` to widen the main page.